When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The biggest difference between PAP machines is their pressure settings.
 CPAP and travel CPAP machines administer a steady level of pressure.
 APAP machines automatically adjust their pressure output based on your breathing, and BiPAP machines have different settings for inhalation and exhalation.

-Which Type of PAP Machine Is Best for You?
+How to Decide Which Type of CPAP Machine Is Right for You

 A physician can help determine whether PAP therapy is right for you and decide which type of machine best suits your needs and condition.
 While CPAP therapy is often the first-line treatment for obstructive sleep apnea, APAP and BiPAP can be useful for those who have problems with traditional CPAP machines.